Careers & Clinical Partnerships

 Send us a brief Request for Information — who you are, your credentials, what kind of partnership you're interested in, and whether you're a solo practitioner or part of a group practice.
 We will respond with honesty about what we can offer and what model would apply.

 For CADC-II, LAADC, and equivalent SUD clinicians and practices.
 RN/BSN-level nursing consultants also welcome.
-We strongly prioritize BIPOC TGI practitioners — all TGI-affirming clinicians are welcome to inquire.
+Clinicians and practices with deep experience, trust, and accountability in BIPOC TGI communities are strongly encouraged to inquire.

 Send an RFI →